PMaynard/jekyll-nationpigeon/_posts/2014-03-23-iptables-pcap-log.markdown

 - Security
 ---

 ULOG is the netfilter/iptables logging daemon.
 It connects to the netlink device of the Linux kernel and reads messages from the netfilter that get queued with the iptables ULOG target.
-It can output to plain text, MySQL, Postres and PCAP.
+It can output to plain text, MySQL, Postgres and PCAP.

 Install with: